GetHypercube/aidetector-backend/README.md

 pip install -r requirements.txt
 ```

-6. Download the weights from this [link](https://www.dropbox.com/s/pkj8p3v1gmm8t4p/weights.zip?dl=0) and place them under `.\weights` directory in your project folder.
+6. Download the weights from this [link](https://aidetector-models.s3.amazonaws.com/weights.zip) and place them under `/weights` directory in your project folder.

 ## Usage